klis87/redux-requests/packages/redux-saga-requests/README.md

 ## Promise middleware [:arrow_up:](#table-of-content)

-One disadvantage of using sagas is that there is no way to dispatch an action which triggets a saga from React component and wait for this saga to complete.
+One disadvantage of using sagas is that there is no way to dispatch an action which triggers a saga from React component and wait for this saga to complete.
 Because of this, integration with libraries like `Formik` are sometimes harder - for example you are forced to push some callbacks to Redux actions for a saga to execute later, which is not convenient.
 Thats why this library gives an optional `requestsPromiseMiddleware`: